About This Guide

 The Four Levels of First Aid Kits

 Home kits handle the full range of minor household injuries.
 A well-stocked home kit should cover: cuts and lacerations (bandages in multiple sizes, gauze, medical tape, antiseptic), burns (sterile gauze, burn gel or cool water preparation, medical tape), sprains (elastic bandage/ACE wrap), pain and fever (acetaminophen or ibuprofen), and eye injuries (sterile eye wash).
-The KeepGoing 270-Piece kit ($74.99) covers all four categories with redundant supplies — appropriate for families with children.
+The KeepGoing 270-Piece kit ($74.99) covers all three categories with redundant supplies — appropriate for families with children.
 Travel kits prioritize compact form factor and TSA compliance: the BAND-AID Brand Travel Ready Portable Kit ($10.98) with 80 pieces handles the most common travel injuries without checkpoint issues.
 Car kits face temperature extremes (-20 to 140°F in trunk conditions) that degrade adhesive bandages, medications, and antiseptic wipes — rotate car kit supplies every 6-12 months rather than 18.
 The All-Purpose Portable Compact Kit 160 Piece ($18.36) is an affordable option for glove compartments.
 Kids' kits add distraction and comfort elements — the Daniel Tiger Travel First Aid Kit ($41.95) includes character bandages and comfort features for pediatric use.

 What You Actually Use